Engel Cooler Dry Box Review

 The Engel Cooler Dry Box also has a rather unique core insulation.
 While we are used to most high-end coolers having a roto-molded polyethylene material, this product actually uses a Polystyrene shell.
 This extremely tough material is much better-suited for a dry box and also a totally different look and feel to it.
 The non-insulation part of the core is made of high-quality injection molded PP Copolymer.

 Also, you will find that the wall thickness is a lot lower here.
-This does affect ice performance but the positive result is a reduced weight and you also can take advantage of more storage volume for the (quite small) size of the cooler shell.
+This does affect ice performance but the positive result is reduced weight and you also can take advantage of more storage volume for the (quite small) size of the cooler shell.

 It goes without saying, but a cooler designed for being able to go underwater needs to have hardware that can also handle water!